 Summer Wedding Attire Decoded

 Figuring out what to wear to a wedding is one of the most fun—and most trying—parts of being a wedding guest.
 Sure, you can take your cues from the invitation, but what does "black tie optional" or "festive attire" really mean?
 And what should you wear to a formal summer wedding that is both stylish and sweat-proof?
 Here are tips and ideas for what to wear for every type of summer wedding.Continue to 2 of 8 below.

 02 of 08

 Summer Daytime Casual Wedding

 For a casual wedding, you'll want to look fresh and summery.
 A simple sundress will look just right when you're out in the sunshine.
-Opt for bright, cheerful colors which will reflect the upbeat atmosphere of a casual daytime wedding.Continue to 3 of 8 below.
+Opt for bright, cheerful colors that will reflect the upbeat atmosphere of a casual daytime wedding.Continue to 3 of 8 below.

 03 of 08

 Summer weddings in the garden are generally lovely evenings.
 You'll want to be just as pretty as the flowers that surround you.

 There are no general rules for dressing for a garden wedding, other than that is should strike the right note between elegant and not too casual.
 Garden weddings are usually dressy affairs, but ones for which sequined and beaded dresses are simply too much.Continue to 4 of 8 below.

 04 of 08